mattcristal/zeno/content/blog/europython_2023.md

 ## The conference

-This July I attended my *first* Python conference: EuroPython2023 in Prague 🇨🇿
+This July I attended my *first* Python conference: EuroPython 2023 in Prague 🇨🇿

-The whole event was cool and the community very welcoming.
+The entire event was fantastic, and the community was incredibly welcoming.
 I fully subscribe to Brett Cannon words: *"I came for the language, but I stayed for the community."*

 I listened to talks on important libraries like 🦋 `HTTPX`, 🐻‍❄️ `polars` and 🦆`DuckDB` which were given by key contributors and maintainers.

 Indeed, programmers really embrace emojis, but also animals.
-For example, Pedro Holanda explains the origin of DuckDB's name.
+For example, Pedro Holanda explains the origin of DuckDB's name at minute 39:50

 {% youtube url="https://www.youtube-nocookie.com/embed/egN4TwVyJss?t=2384" label="DuckDB: Bringing analytical SQL directly to your Python shell (EuroPython 2023)" /%}